Makhana Porridge Recipe

 Here are some benefits of Makhana porridge for babies:

-• These calcium-rich seeds are great for supplementing increased calcium needs of your munchkin that aids proper teeth and bone development.
+• These calcium-rich seeds are great for supplementing the increased calcium needs of your munchkin, which aids proper teeth and bone development.

-• The low glycemic index and high amounts of carbohydrates help provide the much-needed energy to your little one without being too heavy on the tummy.
-Makhanas are easily digestible, which makes them an ideal meal option, especially when your munchkin is suffering from diarrhoea or other stomach ailments.
+• The low glycemic index and high amounts of carbohydrates help provide your little one with much-needed energy without being too heavy on the tummy.
+Makhanas are easily digestible, making them an ideal meal option, especially when your munchkin suffers from diarrhoea or other stomach ailments.

-• Makhanas are gluten-free, which makes them an ideal option for babies who have gluten sensitivity.
+• Makhanas are gluten-free, making them an ideal option for babies with gluten sensitivity.

 • Excellent source of protein, makhanas are great for strengthening muscles and bones in growing babies.